hcastillomartinez/ChatRoom/README.md

 messages received from any users on list are shown in chronological order, and each user has ability to generate new message, which can be seen by any user.
 ## Usage
-No users exist when program is run initially and should be added in by person using program.
+2 users exist when program is run initially and more can be added in by person using program.
 No two users can have the same name and when added will change list shown to be list showing all users.
 When users are added they are set to not taken their turn yet and are not active(online).
 Each user can only do one thing once they are selected either set online/offline or send a message.
 When user has taken action they will not be allowed to do anything else until another